 Winning bodybuilders have a good structure and muscle bellies that make them stand out.
 Think of Arnold for example.
 Many are the same size or bigger, but his overall appearance is still unmatched.

 For good or for bad, some people fail to see that their flaws are sort of unfixable.
 Those would be the Branch Warrens of the world.
-No matter how many times you scream ”motherfucker” during lat pulldowns, your structure will not change.
+Regardless of how many times you scream ”motherfucker” during lat pulldowns, your structure will not change.
 This is genetics.
 This is destiny.

 The best structure for bodybuilding is: